Marty's Tour de Cure 2018 Page

 Their father also was diabetic, succumbing at age 35 to the disease’s complications in 1920, just two years before Toronto research physicians, Drs.
 Banting and Best, successfully treated a young diabetic with insulin extracted from beef pancreas.
 Before Grandpa, many other of our ancestors died young, even as children.
 While we have no conclusive information to say how many were diabetic, we sadly believe many were.

 My siblings and I have been passed over by the “angel of diabetes,” thankfully – at least, so far - but several years ago, my son Brad was diagnosed as diabetic.
 Thankfully, he is a savvy, dedicated patient, and his treatment has so far been very successful.
+Better still, Brad is a Red Rider along with me on Team No Spin (McDougall Communications)!
 We pray that his good, complication-free health continues for many decades.

 While treatment for diabetes has advanced dramatically over the past 50 years, the questions and unknowns that remain are breathtaking.
 Why do different diabetic patients suffer different complications?
 What do those complications even have to do with an excess or deficit of insulin or glucose in the blood or vital organs?
 What are the genetic switches that flip one person to diabetic while ignoring others even in the same family?
 If we successfully treat the blood sugar levels, does that mean we have also avoided the complications?
 Are the pharmaceutical treatments we produce as free of side effects and complications as we can possibly make them?